drycc/workflow/src/managing-workflow/tuning-component-settings.md

 sources.kube_api | false | Capture Kubernetes API logs
 sources.controller | false | Capture Kubernetes Controller logs
 sources.scheduler | false | Capture Kubernetes Scheduler logs
-output.disable_deis | false | Disable the Deis output plugin
+output.disable_drycc | false | Disable the Drycc output plugin
 boot.install_build_tools | false | Install the build tools package.
 This is useful when using custom plugins daemon_environment | | Takes key-value pairs and turns them into environment variables.

-For more information about the various environment variables that can be set please see the [README](https://github.com/teamhephy/fluentd/blob/master/README.md)
+For more information about the various environment variables that can be set please see the [README](https://github.com/drycc/fluentd/blob/master/README.md)

 ## Customizing the Logger